ugeneunipro/tiny-loader-linux/README.md

-# Tiny UGENE loader for linux
+# Tiny UGENE loader for Linux
-Simple tiny loader of UGENE installer.
-It downloads `big` loader and executes them
+This simple loader downloads a bigger UGENE installer that uses the Qt Installer Framework.

 # Download curl

-download curl sources and unzip them to directory *`curl`*
+Download curl sources and unzip them into the *`curl`* directory.

 # Build curl